iCepa/Tor.framework/README.md

 - Check the logs and test the created `tor.xcframework` and `tor-nolzma.xcframework` with the contained example apps.

-- Update info and version numbers in `README.md` and `Tor.podspec`!
+- Update info, version numbers and checksums in `README.md` and `Tor.podspec`!

 - Commit, tag and push new release.